appcket/appcket-docs/docs/getting-started/installation-initial-setup.md

 :::

-1. Using Windows Terminal, create a ~/dev directory if one is not already created
+1. Using Windows Terminal in your Ubuntu WSL distribution, create a ~/dev directory if one is not already created
     1. `mkdir ~/dev`
     1. `cd ~/dev`
 1. Fork and clone the appcket-org repo into ~/dev/appcket